Regents' Policies

 Quorum for Meetings of the Board

-Four of the seven members of the Board shall constitute a quorum for the transaction of business.
+Four (4) of the seven (7) members of the Board shall constitute a quorum for the transaction of business.

 Agenda for Meetings

-The President of the University is responsible for preparation of the written agenda for Board of Regents meetings; the President consults with the President of the Board of Regents about each agenda.
-Copies of the agenda are distributed to the Regents, the President of the University, other administrators, representatives of the news media, and other interested parties.
-To the extent practical, agenda items will contain references to the applicable Board of Regents' policies.

-Persons or groups wishing to place an item on the agenda of the Board of Regents, whether for possible Board of Regents action or for purposes of addressing the Board of Regents about an item, must submit a letter to that effect to the President of the Board of Regents via the President of the University not less than two working days prior to the scheduled meeting.
 Items are typically considered by the appropriate Board of Regents' committee before going to the full Board of Regents.
+The University President is responsible for preparation of the written agenda for Board of Regents meetings; the President consults with the Chair of the Board of Regents about each agenda.
+Copies of the agenda are distributed to the Regents, the University President, other administrators, representatives of the news media, other interested parties, and posted on the University's website.

-Final decisions to place items on the agenda or to refer items to committee will be rendered by the President of the Board of Regents after consultation with the President of the University.
+Persons or groups wishing to place an item on the agenda of the Board of Regents, whether for possible Board of Regents’ action or for purposes of addressing the Board of Regents about an item, must submit a letter to that effect to the Chair of the Board of Regents via the University President normally not less than ten (10) business days prior to the scheduled meeting.
+Final decisions to place items on the agenda or to refer items to committee will be rendered by the Chair of the Board of Regents after consultation with the University President.

 Conduct of Meetings